meet mark burrows

 When you read anything worth remembering, you liberate a human voice; you release into the world again a companion spirit."
 Louise Glück

-I currently am a faculty member at the University of Applied Sciences, Bochum (Germany), having moved to Germany after a career of almost a quarter of a century teaching at several graduate theological schools in the US and in Germany.
+I currently am a faculty member at the University of Applied Sciences, Bochum (Germany), having moved to Germany after a career of almost a quarter-century teaching at several graduate theological schools in the US and in Europe.
 My work spans a range of interests, particular focusing on the abiding "voice" of medieval mysticism.
 As an historian of medieval Christianity, my research and writing have focused on those creative minds--mystics, visionaries, poets--who often found themselves forced to the margins of Christianity.
 Theirs was an adventurous and daring exploration of the Spirit, a journey both inward and outward that offers radical insights into the nature of love, the quest for the divine, the possibilities of human experience, and alternate voicings of ancient traditions.

 Another volume of my translations, a collection of poems entitled 99 Psalms by the well-known Iranian-German poet SAID, appeared in September, 2013.
 A selection of these translations was published together with my "translator's note" in Poetry magazine (March, 2012), as well as in Seminary Ridge Review and the online journal, Almost Island.